Tadeusz Kościuszko: European travels

 In 1768, civil war broke out in the Polish–Lithuanian Commonwealth, when the Bar Confederation sought to depose King Stanisław August Poniatowski.
 One of Kościuszko's brothers, Józef, fought on the side of the insurgents.
 Faced with a difficult choice between the rebels and his sponsors—the King and the Czartoryski family, who favored a gradualist approach to shedding Russian domination—Kościuszko chose to leave Poland.
-In late 1769, he and a colleague, artist Aleksander Orłowski, were granted royal scholarships; on 5 October, they embarked for Paris.
+In late 1769, he and a colleague, artist Aleksander Orłowski, were granted royal scholarships; on October 5, they embarked for Paris.
 They wanted to further their military education.
 As foreigners, they were barred from enrolling in French military academies, and so they enrolled in the Royal Academy of Painting and Sculpture.
 There Kościuszko pursued his interest in drawing and painting and took private lessons in architecture from architect Jean-Rodolphe Perronet.

 Kościuszko did not give up on improving his military knowledge.
 He audited lectures for five years and frequented the libraries of the Paris military academies.
 His exposure to the French Enlightenment, along with the religious tolerance practised in the Polish–Lithuanian Commonwealth, strongly influenced his later career.
 The French economic theory of physiocracy made a particularly strong impression on his thinking.
 He also developed his artistic skills, and while his career took him in a different direction, all his life he continued drawing and painting.

 In the First Partition of the Polish–Lithuanian Commonwealth in 1772, Russia, Prussia, and Austria annexed large swaths of Commonwealth territory and gained influence over the internal politics.
 When Kościuszko returned home in 1774, he found that his brother Józef had squandered most of the family fortune, and there was no place for him in the Army, as he could not afford to buy an officer's commission.
 He took a position as tutor to the family of the magnate, province governor (voivode) and hetman Józef Sylwester Sosnowski and fell in love with the governor's daughter Ludwika.
 Their elopement was thwarted by her father's retainers.
-Kościuszko received a thrashing at their hands, an event that may have led to his antipathy for class distinctions.
+Kościuszko received a thrashing at their hands, an event that may have led to his antipathy for class distinctions, though historian Halina Filipowicz has suggested that the focus on this heterosexual affair by biographers could have been used as a device to hide homosexual inclinations.

 In the autumn of 1775 he emigrated to avoid Sosnowski and his retainers.
 In late 1775 he attempted to join the Saxon army but was turned down and decided to return to Paris.
 There he learned of the American Revolutionary War outbreak, in which the British colonies in North America had revolted against the British Crown and begun their struggle for independence.
 The first American successes were well-publicized in France, and the French people and government openly supported the revolutionaries' cause.